rafael747/blog/diy/_posts/2019-07-07-homemade-chessboard.md

 * * *

-Thanks to Rafael Medeiros for the idea and for lending me a paper guillotine to cut the table edge squares.
+Thanks to Rafael Medeiros for the idea and help.